 For millions of adult women with Attention Deficit Hyperactivity Disorder (ADHD), everyday life can be a challenge.
 Common signs of adult ADHD in women include difficulty focussing, disorganization, forgetfulness, overspending, indecision, difficulty listening to others, and mood challenges.

-While males are diagnosed with ADHD more frequently, female patients suffer the same consequences as males, including poor work performance and behavior-related problems if ADHD is undiagnosed and untreated.
+While males are diagnosed with ADHD more frequently, female patients suffer the same consequences as males if ADHD is undiagnosed and untreated, including poor work performance and behavior-related problems.

 If you suspect you have ADHD, providers on Klarity can help you get the care you need.
-Take this Free 2-minute Self Evaluation or contact us for a telemedicine appointment to discuss ADHD and treatment options.
+Take this Free 2-minute Self Evaluation or book an online appointment with an experienced psychiatric healthcare provider to discuss ADHD and treatment options.